 This post explores how a simple message queue can be built to support delayed messages, using Redis.

 So, you've created a super-awesome npm module, and you want to share it with the world.
-You’ve seen other modules include handy demo sites, where you can play around with the functionality directly in your browser, before even downloading the module yourself.
-So, just how do you create a demo page?
+How do you create a demo page?

 In this article, I'm going to show you how you can replicate npm private hosting using GitHub or Bitbucket, and access these modules from your deployment server and/or Heroku.